mateusz-uran/PTD-Manager/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 1. **Activation code requeried to register new user.
-Used is toggled and not active anymore, admin can see which code user used.**
+It's toggled when it's used, admin can see which code where used by which user.**
   ![Code table][code_used]

 2. **Card table shows unique card number, author data, date of creation and if it's finished.
 Only finished card can be exported to PDF.**